Simson2006/Therapeutic-AI-Chatbot/README.md

 # Therapist Chatbot

 A conversational AI chatbot designed to provide helpful, empathetic, and context-aware responses.
-The chatbot is trained on therapist-style data and uses natural language processing (NLP) techniques combined with deep learning to understand user queries and provide appropriate responses.
+The chatbot is trained on therapist-style data and uses natural language processing (NLP) techniques combined with a **deep learning model (ANN)** to understand user queries and provide appropriate responses.

 ---